AslanSN/MongoDB-Getting-Started/README.md

  },
  age: Number,
  city: String,
- passwordHash: String //not required as it not part of the tasks })
+ passwordHash: String //not required as it is not part of the tasks })
 ```